-The Tiny House Movement: Tiny Home Ideas & Costs
+The Tiny House Movement: Tiny Home Ideas And Hidden Costs

 Lauren Nowacki6 minute-read

-Today’s young adults who want to own a home are having trouble finding a way to do so with high student loan debt, a desire for flexibility and a societal and moral call to be more environmentally conscious.
+Today’s young adults who want to own a home are having trouble finding a way to do so with high student loan debt, a shortage of affordable home sizes in the United States, and a societal and moral call to be more environmentally conscious.
 Homeownership is a big accomplishment, but it can come with more debt to pay off, more commitment to stay in one spot and more investment to update it for our Earth’s needs.

 How can you enjoy the perks of homeownership without the sacrifice that comes with it?
 Enter the tiny house movement: a social trend based on simplifying your lifestyle with smaller accommodations and more financial freedom.
 Tiny house living can be a way to reduce debt and allow you to save money or spend it on other things like travel, education or unique experiences.